openshift/openshift-origin-design/designs/administrator/olm/convey-installing-operator/index.md

 ## Warnings and Errors

 ![Manual approval required](img/1-5-manualApproval.png)
-- If the installing operator requires manual approval, the call to action will appear on the installing screen where the user the user can review the created resources and approve the install plan, and installation will continue.
+- If the installing operator requires manual approval, the call to action will appear on the installing screen where the user can review the created resources and approve the install plan, and installation will continue.
+- If the user denys the install, the uninstall operator flow will begin (current deny behavior.)

 ![Error occurred](img/1-9-failure.png)
 - Assuming any of the following occur while the user is still viewing the ‘installing’ screen: Subscription creation fails, InstallPlan creation fails, CSV, CRD, Deployment, RBAC creation fails or requirements are not met, like MinKubeVersion, the error is presented on the failure screen.